La Palma - One of a kind

 Another thing to consider is that temperature drops by 1 degree every time you go up by 100 meters.
 BUT a cool breeze doesn’t mean you shouldn’t use sun protection!
 The sunlight here is more intense than in the rest of Europe.

 - Beaches on the south side are calmer.

-As for choosing a beach – the ocean in the north is generally more aggressive and plus, there are not so many choices when it comes to beaches.
-Surfers are welcome there, but if you just wanna dip in calm waters and sunbathe, look into the more southern parts.
+As for choosing a beach – the ocean in the north is generally more aggressive.
+Plus, there are not so many choices when it comes to beaches.
+Surfers are welcome there, but if you simply want to dip in calm waters and sunbathe, look into the more southern parts.

 Nature and activities